EParmar18/MarkdownAssig/README.md

-# MarkdownAssig
-Instructions written with Markdown
 # How to shuffle a Deck of Cards
-A deck of cards can be used for a variety of different games, most of the time it is necessary to mix up the cards to ensure random order
+A deck of cards can be used for a variety of different games, most of the time it is necessary to mix up the cards to ensure random order.
+These instructions should help you learn one of the many methods for shuffling cards.

+## Theory
+* This method of shuffling cards works by moving variable portions of the deck towards the front of the deck resulting in a unorganized order of the cards

+## Warning
+**Card Edges can cause minor cuts and possible damage to eyes**

+## Materials Required
+* A deck of cards

 ## Instructions
 1. Begin with a Deck of unshuffled cards